praneethp65/Brainiac/README.md

 - **Universal Storage**: Consolidate various types of content, including tweets, posts, articles, links, and personal notes, into a single repository.
 - **Sharing Capabilities**: Share your dashboard with friends.
-- **AI Query search**: Retrieve and discuss about your content with the website's ai with just simple prompts.
+- **AI Query search**: Retrieve and discuss about your content with the website's ai using simple prompts.
--

 ## Technology Stack